Ray-D-Aguilar/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
 4. Why would we convert a NodeList into an Array?
 - sdfjsdlfjsdf	- We would convert a NodeList into an Array to access the .reduce or .map methods that NodeLists do not offer.
+--Access array-like methods

 5. What is a component?
 5. What is a component?